-A shining example of this public service is that of PC Lloyd Walton who was nominated for the National Police Bravery Award in 2018.
+^{xxv}A shining example of this public service is that of PC Lloyd Walton who was nominated for the National Police Bravery in 2018.
 He was first officer into a house when executing a drugs warrant in Nuneaton and as he started climbing stairs to continue the search he was confronted by a man standing at the top of the stair way pointing a firearm directly at him.
 With no thought for his own safety and with no chance to use any protective equipment PC Walton managed to wrestle the firearm from the armed male, manoeuvring him to the ground where he was restrained and arrested.
+PC Walton's actions were selfless in responding to the threat in order to protect his colleagues.
 Whilst PC Walton did not ultimately win the West Midlands award, he richly deserved the recognition that the awards provided.